loyada/typedpy/docs/serialization.rst

 Adding Type Of Class To Serialization
 =====================================
-If you have a base class, such as Employee, and several classes that extend it, you might need to deserialize a list of Employees, and add to each one what type of employee it is.
-You could set this value explicitly, but this seems like boilerplate, and you may set the wrong value.
-Typedpy offers a small mixin to deal with that, call HasType.
+If you have a base class, such as Employee, and several classes that extend it, you might need to serialize a list of Employees, adding to each employee its type.
+You could set this value explicitly, but this seems like boilerplate code and error-prone.

+Typedpy provides a small mixin to deal with such use-case, call HasType.
 It adds to the serialized representation a "type" attribute, with the name of the subclass.

 To illustrate the usage, examine the following snippet: